Penn & Teller's Smoke and Mirrors: Development

 Penn & Teller announced the game for the Sega CD at the 1994 Consumer Electronics Show (CES).
 Absolute Entertainment sought to release it during the 1994 Christmas season.
 Following a series of delays, the game was rescheduled for April 1, 1995 (April Fools' Day).
 At the CES in early 1995, the company announced a PC version of the game, which would have been its first release for the platform.
 At the show, Marx and Absolute Entertainment's president, Garry Kitchen, appeared on the stage alongside Penn & Teller.
-Morris was a vocal supporter of the company's adoption of Windows 95 and believed the PC user base to better represent the target audience for a Penn & Teller product.
+Morris was a vocal supporter of the company's adoption of Windows 95 and believed the PC user base better represented the target audience for a Penn & Teller product.
 Absolute Entertainment additionally revealed a 3DO version at E3 1995 in May.
 Although the Sega CD version was finished in time for its intended release, Absolute Entertainment could not afford to release it, and the development of the PC and 3DO versions stalled.
 The delivery date for the former was changed to April 15, which also was not met.
 Press copies of the Sega CD version were sent to reviewers around May 1995.
 The game was later scheduled for July 1995 on the Sega CD, for October 1995 on PCs, and for early 1996 on the 3DO.
 As Absolute Entertainment ceased operations and laid off most employees in late 1995, all versions of Penn & Teller's Smoke and Mirrors were put on indefinite hold.
 According to Teller, "the format was dead" by this time, and the duo was unable to find a party interested in acquiring the game.